vblagoje/openapi-service-client/README.md

 ## Motivation

 The OpenAPI Service Client library aims to simplify the process of invoking OpenAPI-defined services using function calling payloads from various LLM providers.
-By abstracting away the complexities of making HTTP requests, handling authentication, preparing invocation payloads and processing responses, it allows users to easily invoke underlying services regardless of the LLM provider.
+By abstracting away the complexities of making HTTP requests, handling authentication, preparing invocation payloads and processing responses, it allows users to easily invoke underlying services with LLM generated function calls.

-The library supports multiple LLM providers, including OpenAI, Anthropic, and Cohere, making it a versatile tool for integrating LLMs with OpenAPI services.
-It also provides a flexible and extensible architecture that allows users to add support for additional LLM providers and function-calling payload formats.
+The library supports multiple LLM providers, including OpenAI, Anthropic, and Cohere, streamlining the process of integrating LLMs with OpenAPI services.
+It also provides a flexible and extensible architecture that allows users to add support for additional LLM providers and function-calling formats.

 ## Features

-- Easy integration with LLM-generated function calls using various function-calling JSON formats
+- Easy integration with LLM-generated function calls
 - Support for various LLM providers, including OpenAI, Anthropic, and Cohere
 - Automatic handling of REST invocations based on OpenAPI specifications
 - Support for various authentication strategies, including API key, HTTP authentication, and OAuth2
 - Flexible configuration options for adapting the client behavior
-- Extensible architecture for adding support for additional LLM providers and function-calling payload formats
+- Extensible architecture for adding support for additional LLM providers and function-calling formats

 ## Installation